mbta/screens/assets/src/components/v2/triptych/README.md

 - On completion, the packaged client app will be saved at `priv/static/triptych-app.zip`.
 - Commit the version bump on a branch, push it, and create a PR to mark the deploy.

+## Working with Outfront

+Once you've created the client app package, you'll need to send it to Outfront for them to test and deploy it.

+Ask a Screens team member for the email of our contact at Outfront.
+In your message, be sure to specify:
+- a player name (or "Liveboard name"), and
+- a triptych pane (or `Array_configuration`--value should be of the form "Triple-(Left|Middle|Right)") that they should set on the test screen.

 ## Debugging

 To assist with debugging on the triptych screens, you can paste this at the module scope in triptych.tsx to have console logs